Best business investing accounts 2026

 If you’ve got spare or idle cash currently sitting within your business, you could put it to better use by investing it.
-Find out all the basics about business investing accounts and our top picks.
+Find out all the basics about the best business investments accounts in the UK and our top picks.

 Running a business gives you complete control over your finances, and as it’s become much easier and more accessible, a strategy that’s grown in popularity is to invest cash held by your business.

-Only a few UK platforms offer investing accounts for businesses and we’ve rounded up our top picks of the best business investing accounts.
+However only a few UK platforms offer investing accounts for businesses.
+We’ve rounded up our top picks of the best business investing accounts.

 InvestEngine logo